mikenoethiger/number-theory/README.md

 About
 =====

-A collection of algorithms to solve problems from numerical theory.
+A collection of algorithms to solve problems from number theory.

 * `fact.c`       factorize a number
 * `fexp.c`       fast exponentiation